caneara/varnish/docs/pages/foundation.md

 ## Events

-The following `events` are exposed by the shared API.
+The following `events` are exposed by the mixin.

 ### change